 Can you tell us a bit about your work set-up?

 “I live in St. Louis, Missouri.
 I’ve been a remote employee for over 10 years, so I’m used to working from home and working remotely.
-It’s been great because we use video technology to basically make it feel more like we’re all together.
-I have to be camera-ready all the time, but it’s been really good because it keeps you connected and keeps you face to face with everybody.”
+It’s been great because we use video technology to make it feel more like we’re all together.
+I have to be camera-ready all the time, but it’s been really good because it keeps you connected and face-to-face with everybody.”

 What do you spend your time doing when you’re not at work?